DIDSR/DIDSR-TiGER/README.md

 ## **DIDSR-TiGER Algorithm**

-This repository contains the algorithm and the codes developed to predict a "TILs score" in breast cancer histhopathology images.
+This repository contains the algorithm and the codes developed to predict a "TILs score" in breast cancer histhopathology H&E slides.
 The training and the test data is provided by the TiGER challenge team (https://tiger.grand-challenge.org/).
 Our model is ranked 5th in the final leaderboard of the challenge predicting a TILs-score with a C-index (concordance index) of 0.6034.
 The winning algorithm resulted in a C-index of 0.6388.

 ![image](https://user-images.githubusercontent.com/68286434/181017984-7b545385-7203-4c74-8dc8-6592c22b6bb9.png)